Exploring the non-stationarity of coastal sea level probability distributions: Introduction

 Trends in sea level at long time-scales also impact changes in weather-like extremes.
 Recently, many studies have focused on quantification of current and future changes in sea level extremes driven by storms, tides and waves \citep{Wahl,Buchanan,Rasmussen, Sweet,Tebaldi}.
 Such studies aim to characterize tails of sea level distributions in recent periods or in future scenarios via Extreme Value Theory (EVT) \citep{Coles}, and often quantify changes in extremes solely as a function of changes in distributional mean \citep{Tebaldi}.
-A shift in the mean sea level is in fact recognized to be the primary driver of changes in tails of the distributions \citep{Vousdoukas,Sreeraj2022}\\
+A shift in the mean sea level is in fact recognized to be the primary driver of changes in tails of the distributions \citep{Vousdoukas,Sreeraj2022}.
+Few studies also explored extreme value analysis by considering changes in the median and width of the fitted generalized extreme value distributions.
+Examples range from the work of \cite{wong2022} where the authors explored non-stationarity of extreme value statistics covarying with different climate variables, to \cite{Lee} quantifying links between frequencies of sea level extremes and global mean temperature.
+Similarly, \cite{Grinsted} investigated relationships between changes in extreme value analysis in storm surges and different predictors, from the PDO pattern to Quasi Biennal Oscillation among others.\\

 While recent studies have focused on trends in the mean sea level or on large extremes through EVT, there has been less work quantifying how shapes of sea level probability distributions have been changing in the observational record and how they may change in a warming climate.
-This is no easy task, as quantifying trends in distributions and their significance under internal climate variability is not a well defined problem and many measures could be adopted.
-A useful, interpretable methodology was recently proposed by \cite{mckinnon2016changing} where the authors proposed a unified framework to study both linear changes in quantiles and moments of summer temperature time series.
+This is no easy task, as quantifying trends in distributions and their significance under internal climate variability is not a well defined problem and many measures could be adopted. \cite{Cozannet} studied changes in sea level distributions in climate models projections focusing on changes in the cumulative distribution functions.
+Another option would be to directly estimate changes in moments.
+A useful, comprehensive methodology was recently proposed by \cite{mckinnon2016changing} where the authors proposed a unified framework to study both linear changes in quantiles and moments of summer temperature time series.
 Changes in quantiles can be quantified through the quantile regression approach used by \cite{Koenker,koenker2001quantile}.
-Results from quantile regressions can be further summarized through projections onto a few polynomials linking changes in quantiles to changes in statistical moments. \cite{mckinnon2016changing} empirically showed that Legendre polynomials may be suitable functions for this purpose.\\
+Temporal changes in quantiles of the distributions can be further summarized through projections onto few polynomials linking changes in quantiles to changes in statistical moments. \cite{mckinnon2016changing} empirically showed that Legendre polynomials may be suitable functions for this purpose.\\